Back to Home

 2

 Tune your 6th string down to C2.
-This is two whole steps below standard E — a significant drop.
+From standard E2, this is two whole steps lower and usually needs careful retuning after it settles.

 3